History of Kyiv: Post-war Ukrainian SSR

 Systematic oppression of pro-Ukrainian intellectuals, dubbed as "nationalists", was carried under the propaganda campaign against Ukrainian nationalism threatening the Soviet way of life.
 In cultural sense it marked a new wave of Russification in the 1970s, when universities and research facilities were gradually and secretly discouraged from using Ukrainian.
 Switching to Russian, as well as choosing to send children to Russian schools was expedient for educational and career advancement.

 Thus the city underwent another cycle of gradual Russification.

 Every attempt to dispute Soviet rule was harshly oppressed, especially concerning democracy, Ukrainian SSR's self-government, and ethnic-religious problems.
 Campaigns against "Ukrainian bourgeois nationalism" and "Western influence" in Kyiv's educational and scientific institutions were mounted repeatedly.
 Due to limited career prospects in Kyiv, Moscow became a preferable life destination for many Kyivans (and Ukrainians as a whole), especially for artists and other creative intellectuals.
 Dozens of show-business celebrities in modern Russia were born in Kyiv.

 In the 1970s and later 1980s-1990s, given special permission from the Soviet government, a significant part of the city's Jews migrated to Israel and the West.

 The Chernobyl accident of 1986 affected city life tremendously, both environmentally and socio-politically.
 Some areas of the city have been polluted by radioactive dust.
 However, inhabitants of Kyiv were neither informed about the actual threat of the accident, nor recognized as its victims.
 Moreover, on 1 May 1986 (a few days after the accident), local CPSU leaders ordered Kyivans (including hundreds of children) to take part in a mass civil parade in the city's center—"to prevent panic".
 Later, thousands of refugees from accident zone were resettled in Kyiv.

 Independent Ukraine

 Capital of an independent nation

-After 57 years as the capital of the Ukrainian Soviet Socialist Republic of the Soviet Union, the city became the capital of independent Ukraine in 1991.
+After 57 years as the capital of the Ukrainian Soviet Socialist Republic within the Soviet Union, the city became the capital of an independent Ukraine in 1991.

-The city was the site of mass protests over the 2004 Ukrainian presidential election by supporters of opposition candidate Viktor Yushchenko beginning on 22 November 2004 at Independence Square.
+The city was the site of mass protests over the 2004 Ukrainian presidential election by supporters of opposition candidate Viktor Yushchenko beginning on 22 November 2004 at Maidan Nezalezhnosti, Independence Square.
 Much smaller counter-protests in favor of Viktor Yanukovych also took place.

 The city hosted the Eurovision Song Contest 2005 on 19 and 21 May in the Palace of Sports.

 Kyiv has co-hosted the UEFA Euro 2012.

 In February 2014, the city was the site of the Revolution of Dignity, also known as the Maidan Revolution.

 In 2014, Vitali Klitschko, former professional boxer, became the city's mayor.